ministryofjustice/security-guidance/docs/protecting-social-media-accounts.md

 Avoid sharing access to your social media account.
 It's easy to forget who the details are shared with.
 It's also possible that postings might be made on your behalf that you don't agree with, or are not acceptable.

-Any MOJ social media accounts that do need to be shared will have proper access controls in place.
+Any MoJ social media accounts that do need to be shared will have proper access controls in place.
 You should never need to share your account details for work purposes.

 If you need more help on this, contact your Line Manager or [Cyber Security](#cyber-security-advice).